Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Why sum A W equals zero does not mean the gradient is zero

-This appendix clarifies a common confusion that is crucial in this paper: Even if we construct weights $\widetilde{s}_i$ within each group such that
+This appendix clarifies a common and important point of confusion.
+Even when we construct effective token-gradient modulation coefficients $\widetilde W_{i,t^\star}$ within each group so that

-it \emph{does not imply} that the corresponding policy gradient update is zero.
-Intuitively, \eqref{eq:orth_cond} only constrains the "weighted sum of the group" to be zero, whereas the policy gradient is a weighted sum of "scalar weights $\times$ gradient vectors of each token in each trajectory"; unless these gradient vectors are identical across the group, a zero scalar does not necessarily make the vector sum zero.
+this \emph{does not imply} that the corresponding policy-gradient update is zero.
+Intuitively, \eqref{eq:orth_cond} constrains only the sum of scalar coefficients at the shared token position $t^\star$, while the policy gradient remains a weighted sum of "scalar modulation times each token-gradient vector in each trajectory."
+Unless these gradient vectors are identical within the group, a zero scalar sum does not necessarily make the vector sum zero.
+For length-averaged GSPO, $\widetilde W_{i,t}=\alpha_{i,t}\widetilde{s}_i=\widetilde{s}_i/|y_i|$, so length normalization is already included in the effective token-gradient modulation.

-\paragraph{Key Implementation Convention: Do Not Backpropagate $\widetilde{s}_i$ (Stop-gradient).} In practical algorithms, $\widetilde{s}_i$ is derived from the sequence weight vector $\mathbf{s}(\theta)$ of the current group samples $(\{y_i\},\{\widehat{A}_i\})$ through an in-group transformation.
-To ensure this transformation serves as a "structural correction/control variable," we adopt the \emph{stop-gradient} convention: we treat $\widetilde{s}_i$ as a constant during backpropagation and do not differentiate the transformation operator itself.
-This convention aligns with the common handling in algorithms like PPO/GRPO/GSPO, where "sampling from $\pi_{\theta_{\mathrm{old}}}$ and stopping gradients for advantage $\widehat{A}_i$" is applied.
+\paragraph{Key implementation convention: no backpropagation through $\widetilde W_{i,t}$, or stop-gradient.} In the actual algorithm, $\widetilde W_{i,t}$ is obtained by applying a within-group transformation to the effective token-gradient modulation vector $\mathbf W_t(\theta)$ of the current group samples $(\{y_i\},\{\widehat{A}_i\})$.
+To ensure that this transformation acts as a structural correction or control variate, we use the \emph{stop-gradient} convention: during backpropagation, $\widetilde W_{i,t}$ is treated as a constant, and the transformation operator itself is not differentiated.
+This convention is consistent with common practice in PPO/GRPO/GSPO, where samples are drawn from $\pi_{\theta_{\mathrm{old}}}$ and gradients are stopped through the advantage $\widehat{A}_i$.

-Under this convention, \eqref{eq:orth_cond} does not cause the overall gradient to degenerate to zero; instead, it restores the cancellation structure in the "shared token subspace of gradient direction" (as detailed in the following derivation).
+Under this convention, \eqref{eq:orth_cond} does not make the overall gradient degenerate.
+Instead, it restores the cancellation structure in the subspace of shared token gradient directions, as shown below.